 2) Write in third person but use first person when reading it aloud.
 Third person would be like this: “Jane Smith trained with”, while first person would be like this: “I trained with”.

-4) Focus on your military history in chronological order from basic training to the present.
+4) Summarize your military and deployment history in chronological order from basic training to the present.
+For example:

-5) Sunmarize the training and duties you have completed, as well as your deployment history and status.
-Don’t forget about your civilian training and experience.
-Even if it’s in a different occupation, civilian training and experience can be a major selling point because it sets you apart from someone who has only military experience.
+5) Summarize the education and training you have completed.
+Don’t forget to include civilian experience.
+It can be a major selling point because it sets you apart from someone who has only military experience.
+Here’s sample wording:

 A bio template makes writing a military biography quick and easy!